AdobeDocs/experience-manager-65.en/help/assets/brand-portal-configuring-integration.md

 ---

-# Configure AEM Assets integration with Brand Portal{#configure-aem-assets-integration-with-brand-portal}
+# Configure AEM Assets integration with Brand Portal {#configure-aem-assets-integration-with-brand-portal}

 If you are an Adobe Experience Manager (AEM) Assets Brand Portal customer, you can integrate AEM Assets with Brand Portal to enable publishing of assets to Brand Portal.
 You can set up this integration through Adobe.io interface.